axelvaldez/radical-companies/_posts/2024/2024-07-12-an-apology.markdown

  <p>When it comes to the answers, the only time he mentions &ldquo;collaborataion&rdquo; is to say &ldquo;collaborate with God.&rdquo; When it comes tp people he keeps repeating &ldquo;Holy Moments.&rdquo; as revelations from his God.
 Mysticism in the iron age was unavoidable.</p>

 <h1>New Partners</h1>
  <p>Sounds like Christians are looking for the same answers as the Radical model.
-They could be partners.</p>
+They could be our partners.</p>
- <p>Well, not all &ldquo;Christians.&ldquo; Gentle authotiarians, like Mr Kelly, want to tell you what really is important in the Christian Bible.
-They exploit the mysticism in the Christian Bible to convince the fearful of what they decode is the truth.</p>
+ <p>Well, not all &ldquo;Christians.&ldquo; Gentle authotiarians, like Mr Kelly, want to tell you what really is important and true in the Christian Bible.
+They exploit the mysticism in the Christian Bible to convince you of what they decide is the truth.</p>

+ <h1>rRadical</h1>
+  <p>Radical and Christians want a more equitable world.
+We want to our world to be people-centric, not money-centric.
+To take care of each other.
+To make our own choices and to discover more of the world that makes us tik.</p>
+  <p>We could all do all that and more with today&lsquo;s technology.</p>

  &lt;/end of apology&gt;